Former Glu CEO Niccolo De Masi is at it again, ready to take another company public

 “I think it’s a really exciting time to be a public company entrepreneur,” he said.
 “You can take advantage of the public capital and grow faster.
 We did well with Rush Interactive and I want to do another great one.”

 One thing about the SPAC business is that you can’t start one by having one particular target company in mind.
 So in addition to games, De Masi will be looking at opportunities in consumer software around the world.
 He will focus on those that are creating compelling mobile app experiences in gaming, entertainment, education, work productivity, e-commerce, dating, financial technology, and health and wellness.
 Goldman Sachs and Needham managed the creation of De Masi’s new SPAC.
-De Masi said he will be on the watch for companies that are taking advantage of the cloud, artificial intelligence, and machine learning.
+De Masi said he will also be on the watch for companies that are taking advantage of the cloud, artificial intelligence, and machine learning.

 “We’re not ruling out the companies that are adjacent to gaming,” he said.